JKlingstrom/Basic-Markdown-Guide/README.md

 # Basic Markdown Guide

-This is a basic guide to get you started with markdown, but there's a lot more that can be done!
+This is a basic guide to get you started with markdown, but there's a lot more that can be done! <br>
+I also added a cheat-sheet [here](https://github.com/JKlingstrom/Basic-Markdown-Guide/edit/main/Markdown-Cheat-Sheet.pdf)

 ## Table-of-Contents